A Guide to Your Visit at an Albany Med Health System Hospital

 The Ethics Consultation Service assists patients, families, and care providers in resolving the ethical dilemmas that modern medicine can present.
 To request an ethics consultation, talk to your physician or nurse or call 518-262-3111 and ask for the on-call ethics consultant.

-You can count on your health care team to follow protocols that help prevent infection.
+Your health care team will follow protocols that help prevent infection.

 - Shower or bathe the night before and the morning of surgery